Tesla moving headquarters from California to Texas

-San Francisco, Oct 8 (IANS) Tech billionaire Elon Musk has announced that Tesla is moving its headquarters from Silicon Valley's Palo Alto, California to Austin, Texas, where it is building a plant.
+San Francisco: Tech billionaire Elon Musk has announced that Tesla is moving its headquarters from Silicon Valley's Palo Alto, California to Austin, Texas, where it is building a plant.

 Tesla will continue to operate its electric vehicle factory in Fremont, California, and increase production there by 50 per cent.